open/close all folders

-- Played for Blue and Orange Morality in Tales Of MU, most notably with nymphs, who have been granted their humanoid bodies as a gift to those who created them from the great Mother Khaele.
+- Played for Blue and Orange Morality, most notably with nymphs, who have been granted their humanoid bodies as a gift to those who created them from the great Mother Khaele.
 What this means is that they must expose themselves at all times, and wearing clothing is their taboo.
 They also are given these bodies (as opposed to their "other body," that is, the field that is also a physical part of them) to engage in frequent sexual activity with others, which causes their field and humanoid form to both become healthier and sustained.

-- In the same universe, implying that an elf enjoys heterosexual intercourse is apparently a dire insult.
+- Implying that an elf enjoys heterosexual intercourse is apparently a dire insult.

 - Played with regarding Dee's (dark) elf culture as well, where the heavily-matriarchal society in which she was raised gives Dee some less-than-humanizing views of men, resulting in some Deliberate Values Dissonance when she talks with surface-dwellers about their "fathers," a concept with significantly diminished importance in her society.

-- Appropriately enough, it was depiction of this type of sexual act in Ghastly's Ghastly Comic (which specializes in perversion and Crossing the Line Twice) which got their advertising pulled.
+- Appropriately enough, it was depiction of normal, heterosexual sex in Ghastly's Ghastly Comic (which specializes in perversion and Crossing the Line Twice) which got their advertising pulled.
 Granted, the male in the pair was Jesus.

 - In ancient Greece, a "Real Man" would find his pleasure with teenage boys, since apparently, that was the macho thing to do.
 Women were mainly for procreation, and a man who preferred to sleep with them was considered something of a sissy, or just downright weird.